There are a number of reasons why your emails may be detected as Spam.

 3) The content of the emails may be flagged as suspicious due to the title of the email (e.g. obscure characters or title).
 Too many links in an email may also cause it to be flagged as spam.

-4) We've recently introduced the ability to see, within Base, if someone has opened an email that was sent through your Base account.
-We do this by embedding a small tracking pixel in emails sent through Base.
+4) We've recently introduced the ability to see, within Zendesk Sell, if someone has opened an email that was sent through your Sell account.
+We do this by embedding a small tracking pixel in emails sent through Sell.
 Though very rare, this could cause an email to be marked as spam as well.

 A number of spam filters, for Gmail/Google Apps and Yahoo in particular, use content filtering to identify potential spam messages.
 Google's Bulk Email Guide offers some help on how to structure your emails to minimize the chance of them being flagged.